 Pop up ads should contain a sense of community, belonging, or purpose beyond a simple promotional opportunity that they didn’t choose to see.
 Why should it matter to them?

 Millennials prefer to be inspired by authentic content that has been shared by other millennials.
 What content could you create that could be easily shared on the social platforms they use?
 Think about content for a helpful Infographic or photography with an overlay message that appeals to the issues they relate to, such as the environment, animals, education, or personal/professional empowerment.

 Step outside your business and share a little fun!

-Be an expert they can trust — videos, eBooks or how-to information that supports their personal or professional growth is sharing gold.
-They are 247% more likely to be influenced by information shared on social platforms (again, think Instagram first, then YouTube then FB.).
+Be an expert they can trust — videos, eBooks, or how-to information that supports their personal or professional growth is sharing gold.
+They are 247% more likely to be influenced by information shared on social platforms (again, think Instagram first, then YouTube, then Facebook.).

 Speaking of video, 60% of Millennials upload and share videos, so YouTube is a great place for content.
 Given that authentic content rules, your how-to or topical short doesn’t have to be a high-end production.
 Adding a quick video weekly to your blog (that also lives on YouTube) is a great way to begin building an audience.
 The more personal you can make it the better!
 If your own story reflects some of the challenges that young adults are facing today, weave that into your message.

 Above all, Millennials want to know that you care about them and their interests more than wanting to sell them something.

 Millennials are very open to suggesting ways in which your business or organization can capture the interest of more in their community.
 Find a way to bring this vital audience into your product or service research and development sector.
 Ask for videos of how they currently use your product or service, or how your organization could play a bigger role in their community.
 Make sure you respond to all submissions with gratitude and honesty.
 Post them to your own social platform and watch the shares grow!